hauler-dev/hauler-docs/versioned_docs/version-2.1.x/hauler-usage/completion.md

 Examples:
 To load completion run

 	. <(hauler completion zsh)

 	To configure your zsh shell to load completions for each session add to your zshrc

 	# ~/.zshrc or ~/.profile
 	command -v hauler >/dev/null && . <(hauler completion zsh)

 	or write a cached file in one of the completion directories in your ${fpath}:

 	echo "${fpath// /\n}" | grep -i completion hauler completion zsh > _hauler

 	mv _hauler ~/.oh-my-zsh/completions  # oh-my-zsh
 	mv _hauler ~/.zprezto/modules/completion/external/src/  # zprezto

 Flags:
   -h, --help   help for zsh

 Global Flags:
-  -d, --haulerdir string   Set the location of the hauler directory (default $HOME/.hauler)
+      --audit-level string   Set the audit logging level (none, standard, verbose) (defaults standard) -d, --haulerdir string     Set the location of the hauler directory (default $HOME/.hauler) --ignore-errors        Warn and continue instead of failing on errors, including storing images that failed verification (defaults false)
-      --ignore-errors      Ignore/Bypass errors (i.e. warn on error) (defaults false) -l, --log-level string   Set the logging level (i.e. info, debug, warn) (default "info")
+  -l, --log-level string     Set the logging level (i.e. info, debug, warn) (defaults info) -w, --work-dir string      (Optional) Set the directory for output that commands would otherwise write to the current directory (default: current directory)
 ```

 #### `hauler completion powershell`: